 Much has been written recently concerning the relationship between illegal immigration and border security (or the lack thereof).
 The concept of border security affects all of us, directly or indirectly.
-In the past as we approached an international border physically, the more people and communities were affected by illegal migration, drugs, and other criminal activities.
+In the past, as we approached an international border physically, more people and communities were affected by illegal migration, drugs, and other criminal activities.
 This has changed considerably for all countries.
-Today, all across the world, whether in Denver, Chicago, London, Berlin, Rome, New York City, or Martha's Vineyard the issues of uncontrolled migration, fentanyl, heroin and other contraband is of paramount importance; making border security a major issue for all countries, states, and communities.
+Today, all across the world, whether in Denver, Chicago, London, Berlin, Rome, New York City, or Martha's Vineyard, the issues of uncontrolled migration and fentanyl, heroin, and other contraband is of paramount importance, making border security a major issue for all countries, states, and communities.

 Filled with relevant information, the authors' holistic approach provides a timely foundation for anyone interested in the topic.
 Descriptive and analytical, the text is designed to offer readers a balanced and up-to-date overview of what border security is, as well as the constant revisions to it that have occurred over the past 120 years.

-In this edition of Border Security, authors Phelps, Dailey and Koenigsberg describe and discuss:
+In the third edition of Border Security, authors Phelps, Dailey and Koenigsberg describe and discuss:

-- What "border security" actually is, in relation to different types of borders and how the concept developed historically
+- What "border security" actually is, in relation to different types of borders and how the concept of a border developed historically;

-- Border Patrol Operations, from 1904 to present day
+- Border Patrol Operations, from 1904 to the present day;

-- "Solutions" to security along both the southern and northern borders of the United States
+- Potential solutions to security along both the southern and northern borders of the United States.